dotnet/AspNetCore.Docs/aspnetcore/signalr/authn-and-authz.md

 ### Cookie authentication

 In a browser-based app, cookie authentication allows existing user credentials to automatically flow to SignalR connections.
-When using the browser client, no additional configuration is needed.
+When using the browser client, no extra configuration is needed.
 If the user is logged in to an app, the SignalR connection automatically inherits this authentication.

 Cookies are a browser-specific way to send access tokens, but non-browser clients can send them.
 When using the [.NET Client](xref:signalr/dotnet-client), the `Cookies` property can be configured in the `.WithUrl` call to provide a cookie.
 However, using cookie authentication from the .NET client requires the app to provide an API to exchange authentication data for a cookie.